gjellerup1857/abbv/README.md

 # Creates release builds
 npm run build:release

-# Creates release build of the beta version of the extension
-npm run build:beta

 # Creates the source tarballs for use in store submission
 npm run build:source
 ```